rafico/br_hw/README.md

-# Video Person Re-Identification and Scene Classification
+# A Toy - Video Person Re-Identification and Scene Classification

 A toy system for detecting, tracking, and re-identifying persons across multiple video clips, with automatic scene classification for normal vs. crime detection.